KrasnitzLab/RAIDS/README.md

 The **_aicsPaper_** package enables efficient ancestry inference from various cancer sequencing sources (exome, RNA, whole-genome).
 The package also implements simulation algorithm that generates synthetic cancer-derived data.

-# This package is under construction #
+# This package will be available soon. #